confluxgroup/craft-level-entry-types/README.md

 Consider the following example:

 You have a *structure* of *Companies*.
 The top level entry should be the *Company* name.
 The second level should be various *Departments* in the company.
 The third level is various tabs on a *Department* page and can be any of *News*, *Team*, or *Custom Tab* types.

+### With this plugin, the following will happen:
+1. While creating new entries, the select dropdown options next to the “Entry Type” field will be enabled/disabled based on your configuration.
+2. While creating new entries, selecting or changing a parent entry will automatically update the list of available entry types.
+3. If the structure is adjusted to an invalid configuration, an error notification will display on the structure listing page and the edit entry page indicating to change the parent entry or entry type.

 ## Credits